-Project B is a Compulsory Test/compulsory assignment, and passing it is a prerequisite for sitting the exam at the end of 2nd semester.
+Project B is a Compulsory Test, and approval is a prerequisite for participating in future tests and examinations at the end of 2nd semester.

-Project C - Project focusing on planning, and implemention of the marketing plan (Randers)
+Project C - Project focusing on planning, and implementation of marketing plan (Randers)

 This group project is based on a process with the purpose of working with planning, implementation and strategy implementation of a marketing strategy on factual problems in Denmark or internationally.
 In addition, the project includes elements from the students' specialisation subjects.
 The students have a week off from lessons to make the project with tutoring both before and during the project week.